WhimsicalWidgets/record/README.md

-# Reflect - Display Query Parameters with Next.js
+# Record - Record your own audio using web technology and download it.

-I made this to be a generic placeholder langing page I can direct users to from anywhere with a decently formatted message.
+I made this to be a generic audio recorder to practice with the APIs.

 ## Please